 Administered pricing compensation claims

-The National Electricity Rules (NER) under clause 3.14.6 and the AEMC compensation guidelines set out a process for market participants to claim compensation for any losses during an administered pricing period where the administered price cap (APC) or an administered floor price is applied.
-This page includes information about the compensation process as it relates to an administered pricing compensation.
+The National Electricity Rules (NER) under clause 3.14.6 and the Australian Energy Market Commission (AEMC) compensation guidelines set out a process for eligible market participants to claim compensation for any losses during an administered pricing period where the administered price cap (APC) or an administered floor price is applied.
+This page includes information about the administered pricing compensation process.
+The process is run independently by the AEMC.

 Administered pricing periods